RaspberryPiFoundation/cci-community-wordpress-theme/README.md

 The full API documentation is available here: http://docs.codeclubworldapiv2.apiary.io/

+Documentation on testing the API with a mock server is here: https://github.com/CodeClubInternational/cci-community-wordpress-theme/wiki/Club-API-&-Testing

 ### Club Creation Form

 An example template for outputting a form which allows visitors to register their clubs via the Code Club World API is located in `template-parts/form-register-club.php`.
 It is completely self-contained to keep things as simple as possible.
 To use it: